Best Emergency Radios – Reliable Survival Radios for 2018

 So, if crisp and clear sound tops your nice-to-have features’ list, then the Sangean MMR-88 is probably what you have in mind.

-If you plan to listen to FM stations for prolonged hours, then this radio’s 20-station memory will really come in handy.
-This feature allows you store your favorite stations and be able to access them in a snap.
-Mind you, not many emergency radios offer this feature.
+If you plan to listen to FM stations for prolonged hours, then this radio’s 20-station memory will come in handy.
+This feature allows you to store your favorite stations and be able to access them in a snap.
+Mind you; not many emergency radios offer this feature.

-In addition, we really love this radio’s heavy-duty construction design.
+Also, we love this radio’s heavy-duty construction design.
 This model features hard plastics for its body and thick screwed-on rubber corners for prolonged impact-resistance.